 The lending industry underwent a revolution when third-party predictive analytics models like VantageScore and FICO Score became available.
 These models allowed lenders to calculate accurate risk-based interest pricing, and limited subjective bias.
 Instead of basing interest rates on a few outdated metrics, the VantageScore and FICO Score models are based on the performance of millions of borrowers with similar spending tendencies.

-Three examples of predictive analytics in the real world.
+Predictive analytics in the real world

 While hypothetical use cases are interesting, what about real world applications of predictive analytics?